 As we see the dolphins so regularly, we get to know some individuals by sight.
 They can live for up to fifty years, so we have known a few local characters for quite a while.
 One local lady, “Top Notch” is a regular sighting, often with her latest calf.

-Quite often a pod will stay in the same area quite a while.
-So, if we see them on one trip, we are often blessed by their company for several hours over a few separate trips.
+A pod of bottlenose dolphins will quite often stay in the same area for quite a while, so if we see them on one trip we are often blessed by their company for several hours over a few separate trips.

 Looking to Book?

 There’s no time to get bored on our original and most popular trip.
 It’s a family favorite & offers great value.

 Dolphin watching offers a wonderful, safe and exhilarating experience that is enjoyed by all ages and abilities.
 Our disability-friendly boarding means our Bay to Remember boat trips are accessible for nearly everyone to enjoy.